influx-inc/mediawiki/README.md

 This a fork of the Mediawiki repo:

 - `master` is an unmodified clone of the upstream master.
-- `influx` is the branch we deploy from - with the skin and extensions added plus some customizations for Heroku deployment.
+- `influx` is the branch we deploy from: with skin and extensions, plus some customizations for Heroku deployment.

+Note this repo is public! (make sure you don't commit any secrets).

 We're using bleeding edge instead of the latest stable release (1.37.2) because the latest versions of PHP/composer broke compatibility with 1.37 🤪

-## Notes

-- Deployed on Heroku app name: `influx-wiki`
-- Assets are stored in S3 bucket: `influx-wiki`
-- See `LocalSettings.php` for configuration.

 ## Installation